isa-ulisboa/greends-ipython/README.md

 ### Use generative AI to help with the following tasks
 1. Create a script for the problem.
 Which classes does your script include?
 Which methods are available for each class?
 2. Your Nursery class should contain a method like the one below that allows you to get a report of the plants in the nursery.
-The `__str__` method is called when you run `print(nursery)`, where `nursery` is an instance of the class `nursery`.
+The `__str__` method is called when you run `print(nursery)`, where `nursery` is an instance of the class `Nursery`.
 ```
 def __str__(self):
     return (f"Nursery Status: Trays: {len(self.trays)}, Pots: {len(self.pots)}\n"